coastalwhite/pulpino-top-level-cw305/modifications/README.md

 > to test security properties of the core and is made to generate an asymmetry
 > between cached and non-cached accessed time.
 The cache is not made to resemble
 > an efficient cache.

+The cache is parameterized, meaning you can adjust several parameters, including the number of sets, number of ways, the 32-bit words per way and the replacement policy.
+There are currently 4 replacement policies available: FIFO, Random, LRU and MRU.
+All except the policy, can be set at the module instantiation.
+The policy can be set at the module instantiation of `replacement_policy` within the `set_associatve.sv` file.